scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Dask
 ----

-Dask provides advanced parallelism for analytics, especially for NumPy, Pandas and Scikit-Learn.
+Dask provides advanced parallelism for analytics, especially for NumPy, Pandas and Scikit-Learn :cite:`dask`.
 It is familiar to Python users and does not require rewriting code or retraining models to scale to larger datasets or to more machines.
 It can scale up to clusters or to massive dataset but also works on laptops and presents the same interface.
 Dask provides two components: